 Australia's Byron Bay is the kind of place that sucks you in like a riptide.
 It really has a lot going for it; wherever you hail from and whatever you’re looking for, you’d be hard pushed not to like this place.
 This beautiful region on the New South Wales' northern coast is dotted with natural wonders that can’t fail to leave a lasting impression.

-It is famous for its chilled vibe, glorious sunrises, beautiful beaches and epic nature, but that’s far from all … with Byron Bay, there’s always more.
+Byron Bay is famous for its chilled vibe, glorious sunrises, beautiful beaches and epic nature, but that’s far from all … with this place, there’s always more.
 The days will blur together here, as Byron Bay tends to give you the feeling that you’re living in a dream world.

 Who comes to Byron Bay?

 Byron Bay is a number one choice for those who like an alternative lifestyle, healthy organic food, and endless sun, sea and sand.
 It has become a haven for free thinkers, nature lovers, beach babes, surf addicts, foodies and extreme sports enthusiasts.
 Beer lovers also swing by to attend the two craft breweries.

 A few hours strolling around Byron Bay should see you mingling with hippies, backpackers, explorers and adventurers from all walks of life.
 This might be why the Aboriginal Arakwal people have given it the name ‘cavvanbah’ – it means ‘meeting place’.